jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But it was slow going.
 By the time Western Europe had a fully functioning civilization again at the Renaissance (1400-1600), nobody could remember why the story of divine nobility had started.
 Who could blame them, the story was already 1000 years old.
 Do you remember what happened 1000 years ago?

 As Europe went through the Renaissance, the Age of Science, the Age of Enlightenment, the invaders were increasingly gone.
 As a result, freshwater was available, the roads were clean, the markets were busy.
-The once Protagoinst Kings, were now merely executives of extensive and bureaucratic civilized governments.
+The once Protagoinst Kings, were now merely born at the head of civilized governments.

 The only thing that didn't change was the culture of royalty.
 The leaders had the title of king but were no longer protagonists.
 Instead, they lived lavishly and outright refused to let society grow out of the "nobles divine right to rule" philosophy.

 Society's leaders thus became Antagonist Kings.

 ## Antagonist Kings

 By the time Europe entered the Renaissance, the system had done its job.
 The nobles were no longer protagonists, but merely ordinary people who happened to be born with "noble blood."
 For the most part, they only waged war against each other, and usually only for personal glory, or "gloire" as they called it.

 Otherwise, nobles sat atop a hierarchy who paid no taxes, did not work, and answered to no one.
 These antagonist nobles used peace and prosperity to replace armor with dresses, churches with cathedrals, and castles with palaces.

 Loving life, and without opposition, these nobles conned the people, and themselves, with art and spectacle.
 They lived inside a self-important culture, where weird behavior, childish gossip, and useless titles, was the norm.

 And they distracted the people with spectacle.

 Brilliant cathedrals, royal palaces, and terrible and meaningless wars like the Thirty Years War, all helped to keep the masses occupied.
-Like franchise movies, all these spectacles got more intense, to keep the same old story of "noble divinity" fascinating.
+Like blockbluster movies, all these spectacles got more intense, to keep the same old story of "noble divinity" fascinating.

 Antagonists Kings had no personal achievements, but took credit for the accomplishments of civilization, as though they, themselves, were the player god responsible for it all.